Huntsville Speedway General Track Rules

 The race director shall be empowered to permit reasonable and appropriate deviation from any of the specifications herein or impose any further restrictions that in his opinion do not alter the minimum acceptable requirements.
 NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM SUCH ALTERATIONS OF SPECIFICATIONS.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.

-**The intent and interpretation of the rules will be the decision of HS management/ officials.
-It is strongly recommended that anyone having questions and/or doubt about the interpretation or intent of the rules check with HS management/officials before a race event or after a race event.
+The intent and interpretation of the rules will be the decision of HS management/ officials.
+It is strongly recommended that anyone having questions and/or doubt about the interpretation or intent of the rules follow-up with HS management/officials before a race event or after a race event.
 NO PARTY shall be allowed to distract a track official while a racing event is in progress.
 All decisions of HS management/officials will be final and WILL NOT be subject to appeal by any participant or party.
 Huntsville Speedway management/officials reserve the right to change and/or amend any general or division rules AT ANY TIME without notification or consultation in the interest of promoting better competition.

 Code of Conduct